krithikvaidya/distributed-dns/replicated_kv_store/README.md

 - `t.Log()` can be used to provide debug information.

-- Check the test case written in the file `raft_node_test.go` for reference.
+- Check the test cases written in the file `raft_test.go` for reference.

-- For keeping tests organized, it is preferable to have one test file per source file.
-For example, all the tests related to the functions in `raft_node.go` should be written in the test file `raft_node_test.go`.

 - Please write proper documentation for the tests, describing what feature it tests and how it manages to do so.
 This can be written in a comment block before the corresponding test case function.

+### How to write new test cases:

+- The functions in the file `testing_utils.go`, should contain the necessary functions needed for testing, for example, functions for setting up a Raft system, crashing a single node, destroying the whole system, counting number of leaders, etc.

+- Always start a test by calling the `start_test()` function which should return a pointer to the testing struct of type `testing_st`.
+The parameters to `start_test` are the `t *testing.T` object and the number of nodes that should exist in the Raft system to be created.

+- `testing_st` is a struct that needs to be created for every test case.
+This will hold the `RaftNode` structs and other data related to individual nodes so that a global view of the system is available.

+- Perform operations on the testing system and check its status using the functions in `testing_utils.go`.

+- End the test case by using `end_test()` and passing the testing system to it as a parameter.